-New-onset refractory status epilepticus (NORSE) is defined as refractory status epilepticus without an obvious cause after initial investigations; “initial” typically refers to 1-2 days, which is adequate time to rule out strokes, brain masses, drug overdoses, and herpes encephalitis.
-Refractory status epilepticus (SE) is a condition in which patients suddenly experience continuous seizures or a flurry of very frequent seizures (the definition of “SE”) that do not respond to standard anticonvulsant medications (the definition of “refractory”).
+New-onset refractory status epilepticus (NORSE) is defined as refractory status epilepticus without an obvious cause after initial investigations.
+“Initial” typically refers to 1-2 days, which is adequate time to rule out strokes, brain masses, drug overdoses, and herpes encephalitis.
+Refractory status epilepticus (SE) is a condition in which patients suddenly experience continuous seizures or a flurry of very frequent seizures (the definition of “SE”) that do not respond to standard anti-seizure medications (the definition of “refractory”).
 Seizures are thought to be due to an excess of pro-inflammatory molecules in the brain, perhaps triggered by a simple viral infection, although no clear cause has ever been demonstrated.
 Affected individuals are most often treated for weeks in an intensive care unit because they require prolonged anesthesia with coma-inducing drugs to control their seizures.
 NORSE carries a high rate of complications and mortality, but a significant proportion of patients do eventually recover.
 Epilepsy (a life-long predisposition to unprovoked seizures) and cognitive issues are common among survivors although a small minority of them eventually return to a normal lifestyle.

-Refractory status epilepticus (SE) is defined as a continuous seizures or a flurry of very frequent seizures that do not respond to standard anticonvulsant medications.
+Refractory status epilepticus (SE) is defined as continuous seizures or a flurry of very frequent seizures that do not respond to standard anti-seizure medications.
 It most commonly complicates an acute brain injury (stroke, trauma, infection, etc.) or a serious medical illness.
 It may also occur in people with a chronic seizure disorder.
 In a significant minority of cases, however, refractory SE strikes out of the blue and no cause can be identified.
 These cases are known as cryptogenic new-onset refractory SE, or NORSE.

 NORSE has been described mostly in young adults but it can occur at any age during adulthood.
 Similar conditions, called febrile illness-related epilepsy syndrome (FIRES) and idiopathic hemiconvulsion-hemiplegia and epilepsy syndrome (IHHES), have been described in school-aged children and infants, respectively.
 Some authors now believe that these different syndromes might be the expression of a common disease.

 As NORSE is not always clearly reported per se in series of patients with SE, but often as either “unknown cause” or “possible brain infection”, it is difficult to provide an accurate estimate of its incidence.
-However, it is likely that it is responsible for at least 10 to 20% of cases of SE that do not respond to standard anticonvulsant medications.
+However, it is likely that it is responsible for at least 10 to 20% of cases of SE that do not respond to standard anti-seizure medications.
 This proportion can reach 50 to 70% when considering only cases of SE that do not respond to a first trial of coma-inducing anesthetic (known as “super-refractory” or “malignant” SE) and/or last more than one week (“prolonged” SE).

-The course of the syndrome often begins with a mild febrile illness, associated with malaise, fatigue and symptoms of upper respiratory tract or gastro-intestinal tract infection.
+The course of the syndrome often begins with a mild febrile illness, associated with malaise, fatigue, and symptoms of upper respiratory tract or gastrointestinal tract infection.
 Symptoms of meningeal inflammation, such as headache and photophobia, are uncommon.
 Behavioral and cognitive symptoms, such as apathy or agitation, amnesia, and sometimes hallucinations can be observed.

-This full-blown phase usually last several weeks and in some cases can even last several months.
+This full-blown phase usually lasts several weeks and in some cases can even last several months.
 During this phase, the patient remains comatose due to the effect of the seizures and anesthetic treatment and can develop any of the complications associated with prolonged unconsciousness and mechanical ventilation.
 The mortality rate reaches 30%.